Device-Type enablement

 USB powered

-If the DUT is powered via USB, connect the LAA USB port 1 to the right port on the DUT.
+If the DUT is powered via USB, connect the LAA USB port 1 to the appropriate port on the DUT.

 The DUT can now be powered-on and off using: